swooshie/swooshie/README.md

 - Improved satellite image labeling speed by 80% with QGIS automation
 - Performed CRUD operations on 10K+ shapefiles using GeoPandas

+### Data Analyst Intern @ PayPal
+*May 2020 - June 2020*
+- Developed forecasting models identifying 10+ customer demand trends with R² scores closer to 0.9
+- Achieved R² scores of 0.98, 0.91, and 0.85 for squared, absolute, and infinite loss functions in linear regression
+- Collaborated with team of 4 peers to deliver comprehensive presentation on customer demand forecasting

 ---

 ## >> Education